 The Minnesota Legal Compliance Audit Guide for Political Subdivisions contains six categories of compliance to be tested: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, and miscellaneous provisions.
-Our study included all of the listed categories, \\\except that we did not test for compliance in (identify area not tested) because (state reasons for excluding any areas from audit).
+Our study included all of the listed categories, except that we did not test for compliance in (identify area not tested) because (state reasons for excluding any areas from audit).

-The results of our tests indicate that, for the items tested, complied with the material terms and conditions of applicable legal provisions, except as described in the related finding reference numbers). ne Schedule of Findings items (list 's written responses to the internal control and legal compliance what they responded to) identified in our audit have not been subjected to any audit of the financial statements and, accordingly, we express no opinion on the statements and the statements are considered. y auditing procedures applied in the This report is intended solely for the information and use of the (Signature) (Date)
+The results of our tests indicate that, for the items tested, and conditions of applicable legal provisions, except as described in the related finding reference numbers). • ''s written responses to the internal control and legal compliant what they responded to) identified in our audit have not been subjected to a audit of the financial statements and, accordingly, we express no opinion of any auditing procedures applied in the This report is intended solely for the information and use of the others within, and should not be, used by anyone other than (Signature) (Date)

-\ If conditions believed to be material weaknesses are disclosed, these two paragraphs should be replaced with two or three of the following paragraphs:
+If conditions believed to be material weaknesses are disclosed, these two paragraphs should be replaced with two or three of the following paragraphs:

-Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be significant deficiencies or material weaknesses and, therefore, there can be no assurance that all deficiencies, significant deficiencies, or material weaknesses have been identified.
-However, as described in the Schedule of Findings and Questioned Costs we identified certain deficiencies in internal control that we consider to be material weaknesses\\\ and other deficiencies that we consider to be significant deficiencies.
+Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be significant deficiencies or material weaknesses and, therefore, there can be no assurance that all deficiencies, significant deficiencies, or material weaknesses have been identified. described in the Schedule of Findings and Questioned Costs we identified certain deficiencies in internal control that we consider to be material weaknesses and other deficiencies that we consider to be significant deficiencies.

 A deficiency in internal control over financial reporting exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of \\\\\\\\\'s financial statements will not be prevented, or detected and corrected, on a timely basis.
-We consider the deficiencies described in the accompanying Schedule of Findings and Questioned Costs as items (list deficiency reference numbers here) to be material weaknesses.
+A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of 's financial statements will not be prevented, or detected and corrected, on a timely basis.
+We consider the deficiencies described in the accompanying Schedule of Findings as items (list deficiency reference numbers here) to be material weaknesses.

 A significant deficiency is a deficiency or combination of deficiencies in internal control over financial reporting that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiencies described in the accompanying Schedule of Findings and Questioned Costs as items (list deficiency reference numbers here) to be significant deficiencies.
+We consider the deficiencies described in the accompanying Schedule of Findings as items (list deficiency reference numbers here) to be significant deficiencies.
 (Use this paragraph only when there are significant deficiencies that are not material weaknesses.)

-- \\ If instances of noncompliance were identified, replace the last sentence with: "The results of our tests disclosed instances of noncompliance or other matters that are required to be reported under Government Auditing Standards and which are described in the accompanying Schedule of Findings as items [list finding reference numbers]. - \\\ If the rest of the sentence does not apply, put a period here and continue to the next paragraph.

-\\\\For Single Audits, distribution should include "federal awarding agencies and pass-through entities."
+- If instances of noncompliance were identified, replace the last sentence with: "The results of our tests disclosed instances of noncompliance or other matters that are required to be reported under Government Auditing Standards and which are described in the accompanying Schedule of Findings as items (list finding reference numbers). - If the rest of the sentence does not apply, put a period here and continue to the next paragraph. - For Single Audits, distribution should include "federal awarding agencies and pass-through entities."